markvogt/docker-django-webapp-linux/README.md

 # Django starter app for Web App on Linux

+# DAILY LOG FOR MARK VOGT (forked & clone this project)

+### 2020 05 21 MV:
+- FORKED & CLONED project
+- FOLLOWED steps in this reference: https://docs.microsoft.com/en-us/azure/app-service/containers/tutorial-custom-docker-image
+- SLOGGED through some mistakes and Windows/Linux file conversions, but
+- GOT base demo web app working locally on port 4000 :-)
+- CONTINUED with tutorial deploying to AzureContainerRegistry and from there to AzureWebAppServices for hosting an instance...

 A simple Python Django application running in a Docker container.
 The custom image uses port 8000.

 ## Setting up custom image for web App on Linux